On the convergence of projective-simulation-based reinforcement learning in Markov decision processes: Introduction

 Although PS has been shown suitable for a number of applications, it is a fair question of just how well it does, compared to other models, or compared to theoretical optima.
 However, the empirical evaluation of a model through simulations, and analytically proving the properties of the same model are fundamentally distinct matters.
 For example, in many applications, empirical convergence can be reached even if the conditions for theoretical convergence are not met.
-In any real-world application, such as learning to play the game of Go, mathematical convergence, even though it is theoretically feasible, is not reached due to the size of the state space, which for the game of Go consists of $10^{170}$ states.
+In any real-world application, such as learning to play the game of Go, convergence to optimal performance, even though it is theoretically feasible, is not reached due to the size of the state space, which for the game of Go consists of $10^{170}$ states.
 This, however, is not worrying in practice where the goal is to create a well-performing and fast algorithm without the goal of full convergence or theoretical guarantees.
 In numerical investigations of various textbook problems, it was shown that PS demonstrates a competitive performance with respect to standard RL methods \cite{Melnikov2018,Mel15,Mau15,Mak16}.
 In this work, we complement those results by comparing PS with other RL approaches from a theoretical perspective.
 Specifically, we analyze if PS converges to an optimal solution, as other methods, like Q-learning and SARSA, have been proven to in environments which are describable by MDPs \cite{dayan1994td,singh2000convergence,jaakkola1994convergence,watkins1992q}.
-One should notice, however, that Q-learning and SARSA are methods equipped with update rules explicitly designed for such problems.
+Specifically, we analyze if PS converges to an optimal solution.
+Other methods, like Q-learning and SARSA, have already been proven to converge in environments which are describable by Markov Decision Processes (MDPs) One should notice, however, that Q-learning and SARSA are methods equipped with update rules explicitly designed for such problems.
 PS, in contrast, was designed with a broader set of time-varying and partially observable learning environments in mind.
-For this reason, it is capable of solving tasks that a direct (naive) implementation of Q-learning and SARSA fail to learn as they are designed to obtain a time-independent optimal policy [5] , examples can be found in \cite{Mau15}.
+For this reason, it is capable of solving tasks that a direct (naive) implementation of Q-learning and SARSA fail to learn as they are designed to obtain a time-independent optimal policy \cite{watkins1992q,bookSuttonBarto2nd}, examples can be found in \cite{Mau15}.
 Thus, it would be unlikely for a PS agent to exactly realize the same optimality with respect to the discounted infinite horizon reward figures of merit (for which Q-learning was designed) without any further adjustment to the model.
 Nonetheless, in this work, we analyze the properties of PS taken as a pure MDP solving RL algorithm.
 We show that a slightly modified PS variant recovers the notion of state-action values as a function of its internal parameters, while preserving the main characteristics that make PS stand out from other RL algorithms, such as the locality of the update rules.
 As we show, this new variant is suitable for episodic MDPs, and we can prove convergence to the optimal strategy for a range of solutions.
-In the process, we connect the modified PS model, with the basic PS model, which allows us to partially explain and understand the empirical performance and successes of PS reported in previous experimental works.
+In the process, we connect the modified PS model with the basic PS model, which allows us to partially explain and understand the empirical performance and successes of PS reported in previous experimental works.